shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/terms-service.md

 ---
-Title : Terms Service
+title: Terms Service
-Description: This service is used to record Tango member's acceptance of the Tango usage terms of service.
-Although this service was created to support a ms.date: 10/28/2023 ms.custom: digital-platform-api
+description: This service is used to record Tango member's acceptance of the Tango usage terms of service. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---